-Growing crowd of Trump loyalists in the Senate vows to challenge Biden’s victory
+Growing number of Trump loyalists in the Senate vow to challenge Biden’s victory

 The high drama at the Capitol is set to punctuate a momentous week in politics that will delineate power at the dawn of the Biden presidency.
 The new Congress to be sworn in Sunday will reduce the size of the Democratic House majority.
 Trump and Biden will both campaign Monday in Georgia ahead of twin runoff elections for the U.S. Senate on Tuesday that will determine which party controls the upper chamber.
 Later in the week, members of the Republican National Committee will gather at a Florida beach resort to chart the party’s future beyond Trump’s presidency.

-“What’s happening next week foreshadows what’s going to be happening for the following 24 months,” said Peter Hart, a veteran Democratic pollster.
+“What’s happening [Wednesday] foreshadows what’s going to be happening for the following 24 months,” said Peter Hart, a veteran Democratic pollster.
 “It’s a question of do we start to move to the future or get locked into the past. . . .
 This [could] continue to rip apart the fabric of this country that has already been torn through.”

 Congress is all but certain to drive a final stake through the heart of Trump’s dream of four more years on Wednesday.
 But the gulf between the reality of the certification process and Trump’s fantasy of subverting the vote to stay in office is politically perilous for Republicans — none more than Trump’s unfailingly deferential No. 2, Vice President Pence.